+- 1. Elect two candidates

+- 01 Michelle M. DeBergalis

+- 02 Jack L. Mehltretter

-- Elect three candidates to serve as Class Two directors for a three year term, elect one candidate to serve as a Class One director for a two-year term and elect one candidate to serve as a Class Three director for a one-year term. - 2.
-Approve, on an advisory basis, a non-binding resolution regarding the compensation of our named executive officers. - Ratify the appointment of Baker Tilly US, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022.
+- 2. Approve, on an advisory basis, a non-binding resolution regarding the compensation of our named executive officers.

+- 3. Ratify the appointment of Baker Tilly US, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023.